ms-ahmed/youlaughyoulosse/README.md

 # Web rtc.

 Webrtc stands for Real-Time Communication.

+It is a framework that allows the Peer to Peer communication in the browser. it provides to the browser all the differents components that allows the apps to build their own web rtc.

 WebRTC makes the peer-to-peer communication between browsers possible.
 Using the NAT ( Network Address Translation) traversal framework — ICE, we are able find the most appropriate route between the browsers and make them communicate without mediator.
 Before Webrtc
 It uses the signaling (sip protocole) managed by peers.js